Introduction to For Loops in Python

 9

-This is particularly useful when you need to control the sequence of iteration, such as processing every other item in a list or working with non-contiguous data.
+This is especially helpful when you want to control the order of iteration, like processing every other item in a list or dealing with data that isn’t in a continuous sequence.

 Practical Example: Countdown Timer